-The Postal Service restricts access to examination results, registers, applications, Hiring Listshiring lists, and other hiring and placement materials.
+The Postal Service restricts access to examination results, registers, applications, hHiring Lists, and other hiring and placement materials.
 Postal Service employees must protect these records from access by unauthorized persons, and the records shouldmust not be in view of applicants.